1. What is the Holistic Occupational Therapy Community?

 Absolutely, yes!
 There is a current position paper published by AOTA in 2016 “OT with Complementary Health Approaches and Integrative Health” on their website under “Official Documents” that provides guidance on how OTs can use these approaches in their practice.
 Additionally, if the approaches enhance a person’s life and ability for them to engage in occupations, i.e., Activities of Daily Living – ADL’s they are within the OT scope of practice.
 Reference Occupational Therapy Practice Framework: Domain & Process 3rd Edition to understand how these approaches you’re using can be used to enhance an individual’s quality of life.
 Consult with OTs to discover how they use specific approaches in their practice.
 There is a growing body of evidence demonstrating the efficacy of Complementary and Integrative Health approaches.
 Reviewing research literature can also enhance your understanding of holistic approaches and how they can be integrated in to OT Practice.
 Review a sample of annotated bibliographies of research studies.

 Yes, you can.
 Be clear in your documentation on what intervention was used and what changes it produced in your client, i.e. education in progressive relaxation resulted in decreased physical pain, increased emotional regulation, with reduced worry and anxiety, and how it enhance occupation(s).
 You may choose to bill under neuromuscular re-education, cognition, ADL’s, or therapeutic activity depending on your focus of your session and the client’s overall goals.
 If for some reason, these services are denied contact the insurance company and educate them on these skilled services.
 They may not be as familiar with some of the terms and you will help them better understand these approaches and their therapeutic effects.
-Check out “Holistic Tips: Evidence Reimbursement” interview with Emmy Vadnais, OTR/L about 3 areas where Holistic OT can be practiced and how to get reimbursement.
+You can view the Documentation and Billing OT and Integrative Health video.
+Become a full member for more help and support.

 At this point in time, there is no specific certification, but it is within the OT Scope of Practice to provide certain Complementary and Integrative Health Approaches.
 That is up to each individual therapist to ethically determine their training and comfort level with Complementary and Integrative Health approaches.
 It is recommended that you have received certification in at least one Complementary and Integrative Health approach and have been practicing it for three months to become a full member of the Holistic Occupational Community.

 What is your dream of how you would like to serve people with Complementary and Integrative Health?
 Create a vision and mission statement of who you want to serve and how you want to help them.
 Consider seeking guidance from other members of the Holistic OT Community who have a successful practice and who offer consulting and professional guidance.
+Consider taking the Holistic Practice Class 3-hour recording.
 Emmy Vadnais, OTR/L offers Holistic Health Practice Consulting and Mentoring here.

 Become a Free Member of the Holistic OT Community by joining the e-mail list to receive upcoming Holistic OT news and info or become a full member.
 ‘Like’ the Holistic Occupational Therapy Facebook Page and if you are an Occupational Therapist, COTA, OT Student or retired OT, ask to join the Holistic Occupational Therapy Group on Facebook, Twitter, or LinkedIn to interact more closely with other practitioners.
 Join as a Full Holistic OT member and receive access to all of the Holistic OT Conversations.
 Read the current and archived Holistic OT articles on ADVANCE Magazine for Occupational Therapy Practitioners under “Perspectives” here.